We take the security and reliability of your data seriously.

 Please report any security concerns to email@example.com.
-If you believe that you need to send an encrypted message, please email first for our public key.
+If you need to send an encrypted message, you can find it on Keybase.

 We ask that you give us a reasonable amount of time to respond to reports before making information public.